Millions could face severe cuts to food stamps due to government shutdown

 In the first five months of 2018, around 7 million Americans received WIC benefits each month.
 WIC is provided for pregnant, postpartum and breastfeeding women, infants, and children up to age 5 who fall within the poverty index and are at "nutritional risk."
 The WIC program granted nearly $5 billion to every U.S. state and territory in 2018, as of September.

-Americans who benefit from both SNAP and WIC would be particularly affected in February.
+Americans who benefit from both SNAP and WIC would be particularly affected if the shutdown continues past February.

 Child Nutrition Programs, including School Lunch, School Breakfast, Child and Adult Care Feeding, Summer Food Service and Special Milk will continue operations through February, according to the USDA.